boazsegev/iodine/README.md

      * Catch any issues (read: bugs) while in development - just ask AT&T about how important this is ;-)

-Iodine is a C extension for Ruby, developed with Ruby MRI 2.3.0 and 2.2.4 (it should support the whole Ruby 2.0 family, but it might not).
+Iodine is a C extension for Ruby, developed for Ruby MRI 2.2.2 and up... it should support the whole Ruby 2.0 family, but Rack requires Ruby 2.2.2, and so Iodine matches this requirement.

 ## Iodine::Rack - an HTTP and Websockets server